Students in Grades 3-12 with average to superior intellectual abilities

 SMARTBoards® in all academic classrooms to enhance focus, comprehension, and interactivity

 Assistive technology (TextHelp, Inspiration, etc.) used throughout curriculum

 Select textbooks and literature available in e-book and MP3 or CD format when possible

 Finalist in Alexandria Chamber of Commerce Technology Achievement Awards

 As students move through Lower, Middle, and Upper School, they become aware of their differences, learn to accept them, and are taught how to advocate for what they need to succeed

 All accommodations are based on documentation from a qualified professional

-Currently implement 35 different accommodations
+Currently implement over 35 different accommodations

 Executive Functioning/Social Support